See also the Thanksgiving Indigenous People’s Sunrise Gathering in November.

 Departure: Alcatraz Pier 33 Ferry Terminal

 Insiders Tip: Tickets for this event sell out many years.
-If you plan to get up super early and go, we recommend buying tickets in advance to avoid being disappointed.
+If you plan to get up super early and go, we recommend buying tickets well in advance to avoid being disappointed.
+They sell fewer tickets to this event than to a standard day’s activities on Alcatraz.

-Each year on the morning of Indigenous People’s Day (which is an alternative celebration on historical Columbus Day) Alcatraz is closed for the day for regular visitors, but from 4:45 AM till 6:00 AM the ferries run every 15 minutes and bring people to the island to celebrate the Indigenous People’s Sunrise Gathering.
+Each year on the morning of Alcatraz Indigenous People’s Day (which is an alternative celebration on historical Columbus Day) Alcatraz is closed for the day for regular visitors, but at 5:00, 5:15 and 5:45 AM ferry service brings people to the island to celebrate the Indigenous People’s Sunrise Gathering.
 After the event the ferries run from Pier 33 until the last sailing at 8:45 AM, when all visitors must leave Alcatraz.

-Tickets cost $14 per person and are free for kids under 5.
+Tickets cost $11 per person and are free for kids under 5.
+Masks are required for all visitors.

-The box office opens at 4:15 AM that morning, or you can buy tickets online here and avoid the (highly probable) risk of the event selling out.
+The box office opens at 4:15 AM that morning, and buy early to avoid the (highly probable) risk of the event selling out.
 If it does sell out only a very small number of tickets will be available the morning of the ceremony.

 The event honors the occupation of Alcatraz by Indians of All Tribes in 1969-71, which focused attention on discrimination, land rights and living conditions of Indians in the United States on a day dedicated to celebrating the arrival of Europeans.

-For some Native Americans it has further personal significance as a celebration of their personal relationship with nature.
+For some Native Americans, Alcatraz Indigenous People’s Day has special spiritual significance as a celebration of their personal relationship with nature.

 The event is open to anyone who wants to come.
 The video below is from the 2010 version of the event.